Tim-Kenya/Tim-Kenya/README.md

 - 👀 I’m interested in Machine Learning, Data Analysis and Cyber Security.
 - 🌱 I’m currently a Computer Science student at CUEA-Kenya and a Software Engineering student at ALX.
 - 💞️ I’m looking to collaborate on Software Engineering projects
-- 📫 You can reach me via email address: kungumain@gmail.com
+- 📫 You can reach me via
 - 😄 Pronouns: He, Him
 - ⚡ Fun fact: I like having fun
 <!---